From Sonic Retro

 |System(s): Sega 32X|

 |Number of players: 1-2|

 Chaotix (カオティクス), known as Knuckles' Chaotix on western packaging and Chaotix: Featuring Knuckles the Echidna (Japanese: カオティクス ～ＦＥＡＴＵＲＩＮＧ ナックルズ ザ エキドゥナ～) on Japanese packaging, is a Sonic the Hedgehog-related game released for the Sega 32X in early 1995.
-It gives the newly introduced Knuckles the Echidna the starring role, alongside a new group of characters informally known as the "Chaotix", collectively stopping Dr. Eggman and Metal Sonic from havesting the power of the Chaos Rings.
+It gives the newly introduced Knuckles the Echidna the starring role, alongside a new group of characters informally known as the "Chaotix", collectively stopping Dr. Eggman and Metal Sonic from exploiting the powers of the Special Rings.

 Chaotix had a troubled development history, beginning life as Sonic Crackers for the Sega Mega Drive before being housed on the 32X, an equally troubled piece of video game hardware.
 Neither Sonic the Hedgehog nor Miles "Tails" Prower appear in the game (bar an ending cameo), with their places filled by Mighty the Armadillo, Vector the Crocodile, Charmy Bee and Espio the Chameleon.
 Other characters include Bomb the Mechanic and Heavy the Mechanic which act as booby prize characters.
 There is strong evidence to suggest that both Sonic and Tails were playable at some point, however they were removed from the game for currently unknown reasons.

 Chaotix is the only 32X outing for the Sonic universe (although Sonic X-treme was once tipped for a 32X release) and is considered to be a black sheep in the Sonic family.
 Many of its concepts have not been seen in a Sonic game since, and the game was only officially rereleased once, through GameTap briefly in 2007.